hongkunyoo/hongkunyoo.github.io/_drafts/2021-02-06-mlops-jupyterflow.markdown

 Data scientist can write their ML code on this containerized Jupyter server.

-### Re-runnging a executed container
+### Delivering the code

-We need to solve the second problem.
-Even if you can manage to write code inside the container, we need to run that container on Kubernetes for training job.
-How can we run a container on Kubernetes that is already initiated?
-Kubernetes runs containers with image, not with executed container.
-Do we have to build a image from Jupyter notebook server?
+Next, we need to solve the second problem.
+Even if we manage to write a code inside a container, we still need to deliver that code to Kubernetes for scalable training job.
+Do we have to re-build an image from Jupyter notebook server?
 Not at all.
-There is a way to run your ML code without re-building your container.
+There is a way to deliver the ML code without re-building the container.

 Using Shared Storage simply solves the problem.
-Because the code data scientist wrote gets stored in Shared Storage(NAS), you only need the connect that Shared Storage volume when you run your ML code on Kubernetes.
+Because the code data scientist wrote gets stored in Shared Storage(NAS), you only need to connect that same Shared Storage volume when you run the code on Kubernetes.

 Let's take a look at the basics of running ML code.
 There are three main parts.
-"Model execute environment, ML code, Model hyper-parameter".
+"Execution environment, ML code, Model hyper-parameter".

 ```bash
 venv/bin/python train.py epoch=10 dropout=0.5
 ```

-In this script, the three parts are followings:

-- Model execute env: `virtualenv` python environment(`venv`)
+- Execution Env: `virtualenv` python environment(`venv`)
 - ML code: `train.py`
 - Model H.P.: `epoch=10 dropout=0.5`

 If we could send these information to Kubernetes, data scientist can use k8s without any hard works.
 Suprisingly, you can get all these information on JupyterHub.
 Using the meta data of jupyter notebook `Pod` is the key.

-- Model execute env: jupyter notebook container image (`Pod.spec.containers.image`)
+- Execution Env: jupyter notebook container image (`Pod.spec.containers.image`)
 - ML code: ML code located on Shared volume (`Pod.spec.volumes`)
 - Model H.P.: parameter passed to ML tool